 Even if you’re absolutely new to the hobby of Massachusetts sports betting, one of the bets you’ve likely heard of (and maybe participated in at some point) is the moneyline.

 Some sports, however, offer more than just that two-way choice by including the possibility of a tie as a third option.

 What are 3-way moneyline bets?

 A typical moneyline wager asks you to pick which side will win the game.
-A three-way moneyline asks you to pick one of the two sides as the winner or if the game will end in a tie.
+A three-way moneyline asks you to pick one of the two sides as the winner OR if the game will end in a tie or draw.

-So, if you’re wagering on a sport that doesn’t have ties, like the NFL or NBA, you generally would pick between Team A and Team B to walk away as the winners.
-However, in sports where a tie is possible — most commonly soccer — you would have the option to choose Team A, Team B, or a tie, which some sportsbooks refer to as a draw.
+So, if you’re wagering on a sport that doesn’t have ties, like college basketball or the NBA, you generally would pick between Team A and Team B to walk away as the winners.
+However, in sports where a tie is possible, most commonly soccer, you would have the option to choose Team A, Team B, or a tie, which some sportsbooks refer to as a draw.

 For the most part, here in the US, soccer is the standard example of a sport where the games can end in ties.
 Additionally, while other sports and leagues may not have games that end in ties (like MLB and the NHL), many sportsbooks will allow you to bet on the result at the end of regulation time.